 Jacob Scott was able to put his skills back to the test on Food Network’s Chopped Junior.
 This will be his second time to compete on the national stage via the network.

 Scott, 13, was be among 12 kids who cooked for the chance to earn three spots as junior judges in the finale, where they’ll pass judgment on four senior Chopped judges.

-The popular Food Network show featuring Scott first aired March 15.
+The popular Food Network show featuring Scott first aired in 2017.
 Scott made it to the final round of his competition, but fell to a Texas girl in the dessert round.

 “I know exactly what to do to bring everything together and showcase the basket,” Jacob says of the dessert round, deciding to make biscuits incorporating the halloumi cheese and pecan pie.
 But when he goes to remove the biscuits, he sees they’re overcooked, but he plates them with his barbecue sauce caramel and blackberry whipped cream.

 Judge Chris Santos loves the caramel, but it’s the texture of the biscuit that judges Maneet Chauhan and Alex Guarnaschelli find tough.

 Leslie Scott, Jacob’s mother and former Chopped Grill Master competitor, said she is extremely proud of Jacob’s continued success in the food competition circuit.

 “He’s brave,” she said.
 “Chopped is one of the hardest things I’ve done in my life.
 I can’t imagine doing it as a 13-year-old kid.”

 Jacob said he is ready to compete again, and he has been practicing at home.

 “After the first TV show I wanted to come home and cook more,” Jacob said.
 “It inspired me to cook more.”